PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 successor.
 Production remains unchanged pending a two-stage owner.
 Focused and affected validation report `1 passed, 1 xfailed` and `376 passed, 1 xfailed`.

+The latest checkpoint implements that late affine/Concat owner.
+The indexed affine child receives the shared ModelIR and LayoutState with the original `enable_conv_add_only_fold=True` policy; the existing four-stage late Concat/layout child receives the exact same shared context.
+Both raw results, including the nested Concat tuple, are returned unchanged and in source order.
+The lowerer replaces only the two unconsumed locals.
+The phase-recorded NDHWC cost-volume predecessor and optional elementwise-fanout successor remain outside the owner, while compatibility wrappers and independent affine routes remain intact.
+Runtime identity coverage, 378 affected tests, and all standard sequential gates pass; public behavior, graph rewrites, TensorFlow isolation, and the exactly 128-ID/128-owner store are unchanged.